WaylonWalker/find-kedro/docs/examples/iris.md

 > # Checkpoint
-> At this point your development machine is setup for the `find-kedro-iris` project.
+> At this point your development machine is set up for the `find-kedro-iris` project.
 > Next we will get the project started by using `kedro-new`